itsjameshan/tweet-gary/README.md

 CONNECTION_STRING = "postgresql://your_own_username:your_own_password@localhost:5432/your_db_name"
 ```
 as a default.
 It's recommended to use postgresql.
 * Install [postgresql](https://www.postgresql.org/download/) in your computer.
 Create a user (your_own_username) or use default postgresql db user name.
 Create an passord (your_own_password).
-And create a table name database(your_db_name).
+And create a new databse(your_db_name).

 * Edit one line of code in `app.py`.
 Replace the your_own_username, your_own_password, and your_db_name with your own.
 ```python
 engine = create_engine('postgresql://your_own_username:your_own_password@localhost:5432/your_db_name')
 ```
 * If you want to change the search key words, replace the keywords in the first line of `setting.py`.
+* Run `scraper.py`.
+It will create a talbe named gary in your new database.

 #### Pandas interactive dashboard

 Run the `app.py` script from the repository root folder.
-Copy and paste `http://0.0.0.0:5002/` to your browser.
+Copy-paste `http://0.0.0.0:5002/` to your browser.
 The browser will show the map and charts in 7 seconds after loading data from the postgresql, and show
 * **Number of tweets** in a period of time,
 * The users **followers numbers**,
 * **Tweets content** when used garyvee hashtag,